 Mental health needs, especially in youth and children, are intensified by isolation and the impact of social media.
-Mental health is the #1 reason children ages 0-17 are hospitalized and suicide is the #2 cause of death for young people ages 10-24.
-Marginalized and excluded populations, including those who identify as Black and Brown, Native American, Asian American and Pacific Islander; girls and women; the LGBTQIA+ community, and those with disabilities, continue to face heightened challenges.
-Structural inequities and macro threats, such as racism, the climate crisis, socioeconomic inequality, housing instability and gun violence, also lead to worse mental health outcomes and an increased need for mental health care and supportive services.
+Mental health is the number one reason children ages zero to 17 are hospitalized and suicide is the number two cause of death for young people ages 10 to 24.i Marginalized and excluded populations, including those who identify as Black and Brown, Native American, Asian American, and Pacific Islander; girls and women; the LGBTQIA+ community; and those with disabilities continue to face heightened challenges.
+Structural inequities and macro threats, such as racism, the climate crisis, socioeconomic inequality, housing instability, and gun violence, also lead to worse mental health outcomes and an increased need for mental health care and supportive services.